Problems with teeth that have permanent or temporary dental crowns. -

 E) Temporary dental crowns - Precautions you should take.

-A temporary dental crown is typically cemented using "temporary" cement, so it can be easily removed at that appointment when your permanent crown is placed.
+A temporary dental crown is usually cemented using "temporary" cement, so it can be removed easily at that appointment when your permanent one is placed.

-And since it's not as strong as other types of dental cement, your dentist will probably recommend that you take the following precautions.
-(Ask them if there are other steps that they feel are important for you to take too.)
+And since this kind of cement is not as strong as others, your dentist will probably recommend that you take the following precautions.
+(Ask them if there are any other steps that they feel are important for you to take too.)

 1) Favor the side of your mouth that has the temporary.